Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Configure Sophos Firewall

 Go to Authentication > Servers and click Add.
-The Shared Secret is the same configured earlier in NPS, the Group Name Attribute is a mandatory field but has no match in NPS in this example, so we can set it to anything.
-Enable Enable Accounting so that Sophos Firewall will send login and logoff events to the NPS.
+The Shared Secret is the same as configured earlier in NPS.
+The Group Name Attribute is a mandatory field but has no match in NPS in this example, so we can set it to anything.
+Turn on Enable Accounting so that Sophos Firewall will send login and logoff events to the NPS.

-Go to Authentication > Services to set the radius server on top of the list under Firewall authentication methods.
+Go to Authentication > Services to set the radius server at the top of the list under Firewall authentication methods.

 Go to Wireless > Wireless Settings.

-Note: In SFOS 17.5 and above the ability to add a secondary RADIUS server, as a fallback for Enterprise Authentication has been added.
-Should the primary RADIUS server fail the secondary server will be used, granting zero downtime to authenticate.
+Note: In SFOS he ability to add a secondary RADIUS server as a fallback for Enterprise Authentication has been added.
+The primary RADIUS server fail, the secondary server will be used, granting zero downtime to authenticate.

 Go to Wireless > Wireless Networks and click Add.

-Go to Rules and policies > Firewall rules > Add firewall rule and select New firewall rule to create a rule from WiFi to WAN zones allowing traffic for Wireless users.
+Go to Rules and policies > Firewall rules > Add firewall rule and select New firewall rule to create a rule allowing traffic for wireless users from WiFi to WAN zones.
 Also, apply security profiles and controls according to your business needs.

 Click Create linked NAT rule and configure according to the screenshot below.

-Click Save and then Save also the firewall rule.
+Click Save and then Saveas well as the firewall rule.

 Results